KIDS’ EDUCATION PROGRAMS

 EDUCATION PROGRAM NEWS

-The History Center has received a generous grant from the Niagara Area Foundation to develop programming to take into local 2nd and 4th grade classes free of charge to the schools.
-The grant has also enabled the History Center to update their Teaching Boxes that can be borrowed by schools and community organizations.
+The History Center’s Teaching Boxes can be borrowed free of charge by schools and community organizations.
 The Teaching Boxes include new objects, books, lesson plans and hands-on activities.
-For more information on school outreach programs or to borrow the Teaching Boxes, please contact Ann Marie Linnabery at 716-434-7433 or email at email@example.com.
+For more information on school outreach programs or to borrow the Teaching Boxes, please contact Ann Marie Linnabery at 716-434-7433 or email at firstname.lastname@example.org.

 Erie Canalway National Heritage Corridor Grants Available to Tour Erie Canal Discovery Center